 Example microphones with coloured frequency responses:

 Shure Beta 52A

-The Shure Beta 52A (link to compare prices on Amazon and other select retailers) is a moving-coil dynamic microphone with a supercardioid polar pattern and extremely coloured frequency response.
+The Shure Beta 52A (link to check the price on Amazon) is a moving-coil dynamic microphone with a supercardioid polar pattern and extremely coloured frequency response.

 Here is the Shure Beta 52A frequency response graph: